-Bush Administration officials did engage Iran on specific regional priority (Afghanistan and Iraq) and humanitarian issues, but not broadly or without some preconditions in most cases.
+As noted, Bush Administration officials engaged Iran on specific regional (Afghanistan and Iraq) and humanitarian issues, but not broadly or without some preconditions in most cases.
 The United States had a dialogue with Iran on Iraq and Afghanistan from late 2001 until May 2003, when the United States broke off the talks following the May 12, 2003, terrorist bombing in Riyadh.
-At that time, the United States and Iran publicly acknowledged that they were conducting direct talks in Geneva on those two issues, the first confirmed direct dialogue between the two countries since the 1979 revolution.
-The United States briefly resumed some contacts with Iran in December 2003 to coordinate U.S. aid to victims of the December 2003 earthquake in Bam, Iran, including a reported offer-rebuffed by Iran-to send a high-level delegation to Iran including Senator Elizabeth Dole and reportedly President George W. Bush's sister, Dorothy.
+At that time, the United States and Iran publicly acknowledged that they were conducting direct talks in Geneva on those two issues,57 the first confirmed direct dialogue between the two countries since the 1979 revolution.
+The United States aided victims of the December 2003 earthquake in Bam, Iran, including a reported offer-rebuffed by Iran-to send a high-level delegation to Iran including Senator Elizabeth Dole and reportedly President George W. Bush's sister, Dorothy.